chocolateboy/autobox/README.md

 eval "42->foo";
 ```

-The workaround is to use autobox within the `eval` e.g.
+The workaround is to use autobox within the `eval`, e.g.

 ```perl
 eval <<'EOS';